brodieberger/MMZero3Archipelago/README.md

   Set the number of disks needed for completion.
 Default is 80, max is 180.

 - `easy_ex_skill`:
-  Gives you S-Rank at the end of every stage, guaranteeing EX Skill rewards.
-Will make some bosses harder.
+  Always sends the EX Skill location check at the end of a level.
+Recommended, as EX Skills are currently missable without loading an earlier save or savestate.

 - `reward_notification`:
   Items awarded to the player will be displayed in game through a message box at the bottom of the screen.
-This feature is optional, as of right now it is very slow and distracting.
+This feature is optional, as of right now, it is very slow and distracting.
 I will be improving this later, but the choice is there now if you want it.

 ## Known Bugs

 - Certain rewards given by NPCs require you to make the correct dialogue choices.
 Right now these are broken, and you will always receive the disk regardless of what you say.

-This will be fixed later.
+- EX Skills are currently missable.
+If you do not receive an 'A' rank or higher on a level that has an EX Skill check, there is no way to revisit that level without loading an earlier save or savestate.
+This will be fixed in a later update.
+Consider using the "Always reward EX-Skill" option for now.

 - There's a chance that I may have missed out on a few dialogue related rewards.
-If there are any issues please ping me in the discord!
+If there are any issues, please ping me in the discord!

-- Theres probably some more bugs especially with world generation; I haven't really tested this too much.
-Seriously please help out.
+- There's probably some more bugs especially with world generation; I haven't done too much testing, so provide any feedback if something goes wrong!

 ## Planned Features
-- The primary planned feature is more routing changes.
+- The primary planned feature is additional routing changes.
   - Like how Mega Man 2 limits the available robot masters you could fight until you have the proper AP item, this world should likely do the same.
-  - Limiting Zero's default abilities (wall climb, dash, charge attack, sword combo) like how Mario World does it can also work.
+  - Limiting Zero's default abilities (wall climb, dash, charge attack, sword combo) like how Mario World does it could also work.
 Although it would require editing the first level, as it cannot be completed without wall climbing.
 - Deathlink support.
 - Filler items (Energy Crystals, Health, Extra Lives).
 These are in the item pool but are currently unimplemented.
-- EX Skills as optional location checks.
 - Other collectables as location checks.
 Like static health pickups, extra lives, etc.
 - Level, enemy, or entrance randomization.